Generative Modeling Helps Weak Supervision (and Vice Versa): Introduction

 The main technical challenge is to build an \emph{interface} between the core models used in the two approaches.
-For example, in the generative adversarial models (GANs) \cite{Goodfellow14} that we focus on in this work, there is at least a generator and a discriminator, and frequently additional auxiliary models, such as those that learn to disentangle latent factors of variation~\cite{chen2016infogan}.
-In weak supervision, the \emph{label model} is the main focus.
-It is necessary to develop an interface that correctly aligns the structures learned from the unlabeled data by the various components.
+Generative adversarial networks (GANs) \cite{Goodfellow14}, which we focus on in this work, have at least a generator and a discriminator, and frequently additional auxiliary models, such as those that learn to disentangle latent factors of variation~\cite{chen2016infogan}.
+In programmatic weak supervision, the \emph{label model} is the main focus.
+It is necessary to develop an interface that aligns the structures learned from the unlabeled data by the various components.

-We introduce weakly-supervised GAN (WSGAN), a simple but powerful fusion of weak supervision and GANs shown in Fig.~\ref{fig:wsganmain}, and we provide a theoretical justification that motivates the fusion of the techniques and the expected gains.
-The proposed WSGAN approach is related to the unsupervised InfoGAN \cite{chen2016infogan} generative model, and is also inspired by the encoder-based label model component of a recently-proposed end-to-end weak supervision framework~\cite{cachay2021end}.
+We introduce \emph{weakly-supervised GAN (WSGAN)}, a simple yet powerful fusion of weak supervision and GANs visualized in Fig.~\ref{fig:wsganmain}, and we provide a theoretical justification that motivates the expected gains from this fusion.
+Our WSGAN approach is related to the unsupervised InfoGAN \cite{chen2016infogan} generative model, and also inspired by encoder-based label models as in~\cite{cachay2021end}.
 These techniques expose structure in the data, and our approach ensures alignment between the resulting variables by learning projections between them.
-Our proposed WSGAN offers a number of benefits, including: \begin{itemize}[parsep=1pt, topsep=1pt, itemsep=5pt, leftmargin=5mm] \item \textbf{Improved weak supervision:} Replacing the conventional label model in weak supervision, we obtain better-quality pseudolabels, yielding consistent improvements in pseudolabel accuracy up to 6\% over established programmatic weak supervision techniques such as Snorkel~\cite{ratner2020snorkel}. \item \textbf{Improved generative modeling:} Weak supervision provides information about unobserved labels which can be used to obtain better disentangled latent variables, thus improving the model's generative performance.
+The proposed WSGAN offers a number of benefits, including: \begin{itemize}[parsep=1pt, topsep=0pt, itemsep=1pt, leftmargin=5mm] \item \textbf{Improved weak supervision:} We obtain better-quality pseudolabels via WSGAN's label model, yielding consistent improvements in pseudolabel accuracy up to 6\% over established programmatic weak supervision techniques such as Snorkel~\cite{ratner2020snorkel}. \item \textbf{Improved generative modeling:} Weak supervision provides information about unobserved labels which can be used to obtain better disentangled latent variables, thus improving the model's generative performance.
 Over 6 datasets, our WSGAN approach improves image generation by an average of 5.8 FID points versus InfoGAN.
+We conduct architecture ablations and show that the proposed approach can be integrated into state-of-the-art GAN architectures such as \textit{StyleGAN}~\cite{karras2019style} (see Fig.~\ref{fig:styleimagessmall}), achieving state-of-the-art image generation quality.